diegovini/simple-vue-api-consumer/README.md

 In order to use it, follow the steps belows:

 ### Building the docker image
-To build the docker image run the following command:
+To build the docker image run the following command (Do not forget to pass your Api Key when building the docker image):

 `docker build --build-arg VUE_APP_OPENWEATHER_API_KEY=YOUR_OPENWEATHER_API_KEY -t dockerized-weatherapp .`